-Grade 5 - Exhibit 1 piece which you have cleaned, fired, and stained with acrylics using between 5 and 15 colors.
-Some dry brushing may be used.
+Grade 5 - Exhibit 1 piece which you have cleaned, fired, and stained with acrylics using between 5 and 20 colors.
+Dry brushing is recommended.
 It is recommended the article be sprayed with an acrylic sealer.

-Grade 6 - Exhibit 1 piece which you have cleaned, underglazed, fired, and glazed using between 5 and 10 colors of greenware underglaze or Concepts underglaze and 3 coats of clear glaze.
+Grade 6 - Exhibit 1 piece which you have cleaned, underglazed, fired, and glazed using between 5 and 25 colors of greenware underglaze or Concepts underglaze and 3 coats of clear glaze.
 Mother of Pearl may be used.
+Base Coat - using 3 different colors of acrylics and the dry brush using up to 25 colors of acrylics.
+Some detailed work should be applied.